MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 }
 ```

-The `SetQubitState `operation in :::no-loc text="No Control Flow"::: can be used in a :::no-loc text="Basic Measurement Feedback"::: target as long as you don't include any `return` or `set` statement within the `if` statement.
+The `SetQubitState `operation in :::no-loc text="Base QIR"::: can be used in a :::no-loc text="QIR Adaptative RI"::: target as long as you don't include any `return` or `set` statement within the `if` statement.
 This will be applicable to any type of [conditional branching](xref:microsoft.quantum.qsharp.conditionalbranching), such as `elif` and `else` statements.
-For example, the following operation can **not** be used in a :::no-loc text="Basic Measurement Feedback"::: target:
+For example, the following operation can **not** be used in a :::no-loc text="QIR Adaptative RI"::: target:

 ```qsharp
     operation SetQubitState(desired : Result, q : Qubit) : Result {